Home Create an Account | Log In

 Pulsed Lasers

 As previously stated, pulsed lasers typically induce a different type of damage to the optic than CW lasers.
 Pulsed lasers often do not heat the optic enough to damage it; instead, pulsed lasers produce strong electric fields capable of inducing dielectric breakdown in the material.
 Unfortunately, it can be very difficult to compare the LIDT specification of an optic to your laser.
 There are multiple regimes in which a pulsed laser can damage an optic and this is based on the laser's pulse length.
-The highlighted columns in the table below outline the pulse lengths that our specified LIDT values are relevant for.
+The highlighted columns in the table below outline the relevant pulse lengths for our specified LIDT values.

 When comparing an LIDT specified for a pulsed laser to your laser, it is essential to know the following: